-A mechanical ventilator is a machine that assists with breathing.
+A mechanical ventilator is a machine that helps with breathing.
 This article discusses the use of mechanical ventilators in infants.

 WHY IS A MECHANICAL VENTILATOR USED?

 A ventilator is used to provide breathing support for ill or immature babies.
 Sick or premature babies are often not able to breathe well enough on their own.
 They may need help from a ventilator to provide "good air" (oxygen) to the lungs and to remove "bad" exhaled air (carbon dioxide).

 HOW IS A MECHANICAL VENTILATOR USED?

 A ventilator is a bedside machine.
 It is attached to a breathing tube that is placed into the windpipe (trachea) of sick or premature babies who need help breathing.
 Caregivers can adjust the ventilator as needed, depending on the baby's condition, blood gas measurements, and x-rays.

 WHAT ARE THE RISKS OF A MECHANICAL VENTILATOR?